LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 When posting a CCU transaction, the validators hash given in the certificate certifies the new set of validators of the sending chain.
 The CCU must therefore include the difference between the validators currently stored in the chain account and the validator set authenticated by the certificate.
 The required `activeValidatorsUpdate` can be obtained by applying the function below.
-We suppose that `currentValidators` and `newValidators` follow the `activeValidators` schema given .
+We suppose that `currentValidators` and `newValidators` follow the `activeValidators` schema given above.

 ```python
 getActiveValidatorsDiff(currentValidators, newValidators):